Iterative Refinement Graph Neural Network for Antibody Sequence-Structure Co-design: Conclusion

 \subsection{Acknowledgement}

 We would like to thank Rachel Wu, Xiang Fu, Jason Yim, and Peter Mikhael for their valuable feedback on the manuscript.
 We also want to thank Nitan Shalon, Nicholas Webb, Jae Hyeon Lee, Qiu Yu, and Galit Alter for their suggestions on method development.
-We are grateful for the generous support of Mark and Lisa Schwartz, funding in a form of research grant from Sanofi, Defense Threat Reduction Agency (DTRA), C3.ai Digital Transformation Institute, Eric and Wendy Schmidt Center at the Broad Institute, and Abdul Latif Jameel Clinic for Machine Learning in Health.
+We are grateful for the generous support of Mark and Lisa Schwartz, funding in a form of research grant from Sanofi, Defense Threat Reduction Agency (DTRA), C3.ai Digital Transformation Institute, Eric and Wendy Schmidt Center at the Broad Institute, Abdul Latif Jameel Clinic for Machine Learning in Health, DTRA Discovery of Medical Countermeasures Against New and Emerging (DOMANE) threats program, and DARPA Accelerated Molecular Discovery program.